lindsay-jin/c0124-code-solutions/typescript-functions/javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is a function in JavaScript? an object with a code block that can be run when called.
+- What is a function in JavaScript? an object with a code block that can be run when called and can be reused over and over again.

 - Describe the parts of a function **definition**.
   It starts with the function keyword, with an optional name, a comma-separated list of zero or more parameters surrounded by parenthesis, code block inside curly brace with an optional return statement.